qd-qd/sdk-tutorials/onboarding/chapter-2/2_4-privacy-knowledge.md

 You have already seen [examples of potential use cases](ADD LINK TO CH1-MOD5 HERE) for blockchain applications that move out of purely financial fields, for example, government services or healthcare information.
 How would that work on a practical level though?
 Would you feel comfortable having your medical records held on a distributed network?

 In practice, this would never happen.
 Storage space on a blockchain is costly, so it would not be economically sound to house vast numbers of detailed official documents in this way.
 In fact, even if such sensitive data was encrypted it would be a very bad idea to include it on a public network.
-Future developments in technology, be it the fabled quantum computer or merely much faster conventional computers, mean the security value of any contemporary encryption will fade over time.
-Far better is to deny direct access to the actual data at all.
+Developments in technology, be it the fabled quantum computer or merely much faster conventional computers, mean the security value of any contemporary encryption will fade over time.
+Even if valuable data was later removed, a malevolent actor could easily have made copies beforehand, anticipating the ability to unlock its encryption in the future.
+Far better is to prevent any direct access to the actual data in the first place.

 However, there are practical alternatives to on-chain storage in a literal sense.
 A common solution utilizes [hashing](ADD LINK HERE) and [smart contracts](ADD LINK HERE): instead of the blockchain holding a copy of some actual documentation, it holds its *hash* in a smart contract, with the actual document (for example, your driver's license) stored off-chain.